iamljw/egg-response/README.md

 Parameter
   - **data** - the data returned by the response
   - **options (optional)** -`Object` with the following optional attributes:
+    - isData -`boolean`, whether to return data, the default value is `true`,If set to false, the returned json field `data` will be replaced by `message`
-    - code -`int`, response status code, default value is 200,
+    - code -`int`, response status code, default value is `200`
     - addition -`Object`, additional information

 Example